Anof-cyber/PyCript-Docs/docs/installation.md

 # Installation

+!!!
+Warning "Warning"

-!> Please make sure that all the [prerequisites](Prerequisites.md) mentioned are installed first.
+    Please make sure that all the [prerequisites](Prerequisites.md) mentioned are installed first.
 ## Manual Installation

 - Download the [PyCript](https://github.com/Anof-cyber/PyCript) repository from GitHub either by cloning the repository using